ToshioCP/Gtk4-tutorial/gfm/sec24.md

 Then `turtle` goes back to N_FD.
   6. Now `turtle` knows the distance is 200.
 It moves the cursor forward by 200 pixels.
+The segment is drawn on the surface (`surface`).
   8. There are no node follows.
-Runtime routine returns to the main routine.
+Runtime routine returns to the function `run_cb`.

-- `turtle` draws a segment on GtkDrawingArea then stops.
+- `run_cb` calls `gtk_widget_queue_draw` and put the GtkDrawingArea widget to the queue.
+- The system redraws the widget.
+At that time drawing function `draw_func` is called.
+The function copies the surface (`surface`) to the surface in the GtkDrawingArea.

-Most turtle programs are more complicated than the example above.
+Actual turtle program is more complicated than the example above.
-So, `turtle` does much more work to interpret programs.
-However, basically it works by the same way above.
+However, what turtle does is basically the same.
 Interpretation consists of three parts.

 - Lexical analysis
 - Syntax Parsing and tree generation
-- Interpret the tree and execute commands.
+- Interpretation and execution of the tree.

 ## Compilation flow